Discover folk - the CRM for people-powered businesses

 1. Import Your Data in Your New CRM

-Transitioning to a new CRM app for Android involves migrating your existing data.
+Transitioning to a new CRM app for Android involves migrating your existing sales data.
 Start by exporting your data as a CSV file from your current CRM.
-Once exported, you can easily import this data into your new CRM app, ensuring a smooth transition without losing valuable information.
+Once exported, you can easily import this data into your new CRM app, ensuring a smooth transition without losing valuable customer information.

 2. Create your first pipeline

-After setting up your new CRM app for Android, the next step is to create your first pipeline.
+After setting up your new CRM app for Android, the next step is to create your first sales pipeline.
 A pipeline helps you manage and visualize your sales process.
-Define the stages that are relevant to your business, such as Lead Generation, Initial Contact, Proposal Sent, Negotiation, and Closed Deal.
+Define the stages that are relevant to your sales operations, such as Lead Generation, Initial Contact, Proposal Sent, Negotiation, and Closed Deal.
 Tailoring these stages to your specific needs will help you keep track of your progress and ensure that no opportunity falls through the cracks.

 3. Test the mobile app